policy

 • IPCAA web – The International Pharmaceutical Congress Advisory Association is made up of members from leading pharmaceutical and medical device companies.

-• ABPI web - The Association of the British Pharmaceutical Industry is the trade association for over 120 companies in the UK producing prescription medicines for humans.
+• ABPI web - The Association of the British Pharmaceutical Industry is the trade association for over 120 companies in the UK producing prescription only medicines for humans.

 • ABHI web – The Association of British Healthtech Industries is the UK's leading industry association for health technology (HealthTech)